RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 To recognize the variable form we use the `TargetRegionVariable` class in `clang/tools/sotoc/TargetRegionVariable.{h,cpp}`.

-In addition, we have to rewrite the OpenMP pragma and add the appropriate clauses (`OmpPragma.{h,cpp}`).
+In addition, we have to rewrite the OpenMP pragma directive and add the appropriate clauses (`OmpPragma.{h,cpp}`).
 For example if a `#!c #pragma omp target parallel` is encountered, an additional `parallel` region has to be added.
 Some clauses are not supported by the reduced `#!c #pragma`.
 Those are filtered out or replaced.
 Parameters to clauses are also transferred as function arguments of the target function.